-(i) The county agency must adjust the amount of any claim by subtracting any expunged amount from the EBT benefit account for which the county agency becomes aware.
-The county agency must document the use of the expunged benefits as a claim offset in CRIS-E to ensure no duplicate use.
+(i) The county agency shall adjust the amount of any claim by subtracting any expunged amount from the EBT benefit account for which the county agency becomes aware.
+The county agency shall document the use of the expunged benefits as a claim offset in the statewide automated eligibility system to ensure no duplicate use.

-(ii) The county agency cannot retain a percentage of the collection as an incentive pursuant to rule 5101:4-8-23 of the Administrative Code when using expunged benefits to collect on an overpayment claim.
+(ii) The county agency shall not retain a percentage of the collection as an incentive pursuant to rule 5101:4-8-23 of the Administrative Code when using expunged benefits to collect on an overpayment claim.

-(c) A collection from an EBT account must be non-settling against the benefit drawdown account.
+(c) A collection from an EBT account shall be non-settling against the benefit drawdown account.

-(d) At a minimum, any agreement with the assistance group to collect a claim using active EBT benefits must include:
+(d) At a minimum, any agreement with the assistance group to collect a claim using active EBT benefits shall include:

 (i) A statement that this collection activity is strictly voluntary;

 (ii) The amount of the payment;

 (iii) The frequency of the payment (i.e., whether monthly or one time only);

 (iv) The length (if any) of the agreement; and

 (v) A statement that the assistance group may revoke this agreement at any time.